 Remote Jobs List – Salary Expectations

 Salaries for remote job roles are not too dissimilar to salaries for doing the same job in an office.
-Companies working remotely tend to pay in US dollars, even if their headquarters are not in the USA.
+Companies employing a distributed workforce tend to pay in US dollars, even if their headquarters are not in the USA.

 Of course, salary expectations will be different dependent on where you live.
 For the same job role you would expect to be paid more in Melbourne than in Manila or Mumbai.